QUICK START - Starting with TrackMe: (feed tracking quickstart)

 • This tutorial is a starting point for TrackMe new joiners!

-• The objective is to help you getting started with TrackMe, understand the basic concepts and focus on feeds Tracking for Splunk.
+• The objective is to help you get started with TrackMe, understand the basic concepts and focus on feeds Tracking for Splunk.

 • In this tutorial, we will assume that you are starting entirely from scratch, and we will cover the essential steps to set up feed tracking in TrackMe, with main best practices.